OceanSBlueTyphoon21/No-Code-Classifier-Demo/README.md

 # No-Code Classifier Demos
 This is a test of Google's Teachable Machine Project:

-- Image Classification - Cats vs. Dogs Classifier, Data from Kaggle
+- Image Classification - Cats vs. Dogs Classifier,
+  - Data from Kaggle
+  - Image variation effects on predictions, learning performance metrics; 20-30 samples may not be sufficient.

 - Sound Classification
 - Pose Classification
+  - Controlling MS Teams using pose estimations.

 - Embedded Systems